What is interoceptive awareness and how it stops food stress

 Even if you have felt disconnected from your body for many years, it is possible to improve your interoceptive awareness to improve your relationship with food.
 Here’s 3 steps to support your mind-body connection and make food a less stressful experience.

 Curiosity gives you the power to re-learn the language of your body instead of fighting against it.
 The sensations you feel in your body, even uncomfortable ones, are simply your body communicating wiht you.
-Getting curious allows us to remove judgement and guilt toward an experience and instead considering the biological and psychological reasons you experienced uncomfortable eating.
+Getting curious allows us to remove judgement and guilt toward our behaviours or an eating experience and instead consider what your body is communicating it needs.
 The next time you feel cravings or heightened emotions, get curious about what your body is communicating.